-The closing loss allowances for trade and other receivables as at 31 December 2019 was insignificant.
+The closing credit loss allowances for trade and other receivables as at 31 December 2020 were €76,000 (2019: €76,000).

 While cash and cash equivalents are also subject to the impairment requirements of IFRS 9, the identified expected credit loss was also insignificant.